 Leonard received a BA in Music Performance, Magna Cum Laude, from Metropolitan State College in Denver, with emphasis in trumpet and composition.
 He played trumpet with the Denver Pops Orchestra and served on their Board of Directors as well as the board for the Thornton Community Band for many seasons.
 But CaryAnn Productions is his true passion and it is the work he would happily continue even if he won the lottery and could finally “quit his day job”.

 (Miss Maggie to her students)

-Maggie was a founding participant in establishing homeschool speech and debate in Colorado and she has been at its core ever since.
-She was introduced to forensics in high school and coaches her speech and debate club with a strong focus on teambuilding and community service.
-Maggie has been coaching Homeschool debate since 1999 and has coached SALT for the past eight years with national and regional recognition.
+Maggie is an original!
+Her foundational efforts helped establish homeschool speech and debate in Colorado and she has been at its core ever since.
+She discovered a love for forensics in high school and passionately coaches the Speaking As Living Testimonies club with a strong focus on team building and community service.
+Maggie has been coaching Homeschool debate since 1999 and has coached SALT for the past nine years with national and regional recognition.

 Maggie served as Events Coordinator for the Family Academy of Christian Education and for Training Minds Ministries where she planned events for homeshool children from parties to proms, graduation ceremonies, talent shows, theatrical productions, speech and debate training camps and many other activities for hundreds of students and families.
 Maggie also has extensive experience in tournament directing and administration, catering, wedding planning and political campaigning.

 While “Mr. Leonard” Directs students in theatrical productions, “Miss Maggie” Co-Directs and Produces those shows.
 While Maggie is coaching her SALT team, Leonard serves as her assistant coach.
 When Maggie is a Tournament Director you are likely to find Leonard serving as the tournament’s Tabulation Director.